starvagrant/toh/toh.markdown/road_trip_in_red.md

 "Where is this, this theatre?"

 "I don't know.
-There're rumored to be a rather unpredicable thing.
+They are rumored to be a rather unpredictable thing.
 Best found while on the move.

 “Why shouldn't it be here?
 Close by I mean.”